softwareforgood/Learn-Enough-To-Be-Dangerous/Misc_Dev/CommandLine.md

 - Be careful when using this command.

 There are many more commands: [Click here](https://www.git-tower.com/blog/command-line-cheat-sheet/) if you want to see a cheat sheet of them.

-# Terminals Types
-There are various terminals and they go by so many names.
-Here are some names that the terminal can be called:
-- terminal
-- command line
-- command line interface
-- shell
-- prompt
-- console

-## Terminals for Mac, Linux, and PC (Windows)
-### Mac
-- macOS

-### Linux
-- Ubuntu

-### PC
-- Powershell
-- Command Prompt